anchpop/wise_mans_haskell/book.md

 One benefit is it makes programs simpler.
 No longer do you have to keep track of 100 different variables, all constantly changing!sidenote(This is called having a lot of *statefulness* in your program, and many programmers try to avoid it even when using other types of programming languages.).
 Another term for this is that everything in Haskell is *immutable*.
 There are other benefits too.
 For example, writing programs that run on multiple cores or the GPU becomes much easier.
 That's essentially what is meant by "functional".
-I'll discuss this more later.
+I'll discuss this later.

 2) Next up, Purity.
-When writing a function, the function's output can depend only on its input, and all functions should be be *side effect free*, meaning they do nothing except return a result.
+When writing a function, the function's output can depend only on its input, and all functions should be *side-effect free*, meaning they do nothing except return a result.
 Let me show you what I mean.
-The following example is in Python, but does not require any Python-specific knowledge!marginnote(Any line beginning with a `#` is a comment in Python.).
+The following example is in Python but does not require any Python-specific knowledge!marginnote(Any line beginning with a `#` is a comment in Python.).

 ```python
 def add(a, b):